 fbpx

-Strawberry Sundae Hydrangea plants are known for their vibrant flowers.
-The blooms begin the season as pure white and begin to change colors from a soft pink to deep red throughout the summer.
+Strawberry Sundae hydrangea plants are known for their vibrant flowers.
+The blooms begin the season as pure white and begin to change colors from soft pink to deep red throughout the summer.
 Caring for Strawberry Sundae panicle hydrangeas includes medium watering and partial to full sun.
-These pollinator plants are lovely as a single shrub, but can also be planted in long rows for a stunning flowering hedge.
+These pollinator plants are lovely as a single shrub but can also be planted in long rows for a stunning flowering hedge.

-Strawberry Sundae Hydrangea gained its name from the flowers this plant produces.
-These gorgeous blooms have lots of small white flowers that seem to almost be dyed a vibrant pink color.
-The blooms often begin as white and begin to mature into the vibrant pink and sometimes deep red that has earned them its name.
+Strawberry Sundae hydrangea gained its name from the flowers this plant produces.
+These gorgeous blooms have lots of small white flowers that seem almost to be dyed a vibrant pink color.
+The blooms often begin as white and begin to mature into the vibrant pink and sometimes deep red that has earned them their name.
 This color change happens throughout the season as the flowers are exposed to sunlight.

 Buying Strawberry Sundae hydrangea plants

-Strawberry Sundae Hydrangeas need a planting location in partial sun to full sun.
-This means the plants should receive at least six hours of adequate sunlight each day.
-The plants may benefit from some afternoon shade in hot climates, but can typically grow in full sun all day in most locations.
+Strawberry Sundae hydrangeas need a planting location in partial sun to full sun.
+This means the plants should receive at least six hours of sunlight daily.
+The plants may benefit from some afternoon shade in hot climates but can typically grow in full sun all day in most locations.

-Dig a wide, shallow hole for the Strawberry Sundae Hydrangea plant.
-The hole should be twice as wide as the plant pot, but no deeper than the soil inside the plant pot.
+Dig a wide, shallow hole for the plant.
+The hole should be twice as wide as the plant pot but no deeper than the soil inside the plant pot.

 Pull the nursery pot planter off the root ball.
 Carefully loosen up any large roots visible on the outside of the root ball.
 Place the plant inside the hole, making sure the level of the potting mix around the stem is at the same height level as the soil surrounding the planting hole.
 Backfill the hole with the soil that came out of the hole.
 Do not bury the hydrangea plant any deeper than the original soil level inside the plant pot.